 Chicago Drug Paraphernalia Attorney represented a lot of people charged with possession of drug paraphernalia.
 As a result, he knows many ways how to save your criminal history even if the state has a strong case.
 For example, different counties have deferred prosecution programs for defendants.
 Often, a person accused of possession drug paraphernalia could participate in this program and successfully complete it.
 In exchange, the state will dismiss the case.

-If the state charged you with possession of drug paraphernalia, call Chicago Drug Paraphernalia Attorney.
+If the state charged you with a crime, call Chicago Criminal Defense Attorney Tikhvinskiy.
 First consultation is always free.
 You are losing nothing by making this call.
 At the same time, you will get a thorough answer and a professional legal consultation.
 Attorney Tikhvinskiy knows many defenses that could be available for you.
 He also has qualifications and experience to fight against drug paraphernalia charges on your behalf.